canwe/JHide/README.md

 # JHide
-A commandline tool written in Java to hide zip files in images.
+A commandline tool written in Java to hide archives in image files.

 Use JHide -h or JHide --help to view a help screen.